neonious/lowsync/doc/commands/commands/flash.rst

     <port>

 The serial port which the USB/serial chip of the ESP32 board creates.
-Under Windows this usually starts with "COM", on other systems with "/dev/tty".
+Under Windows this usually starts with "COM" (find out the correct one with the Device Manager), on other systems with "/dev/tty" (check file system to find the correct one).

 .. code-block:: bash